Characters of the Uncharted series: Rameses

 Rameses, voiced by Sayed Badreya, is an antagonist of Uncharted 3: Drake's Deception.

 Shortly after Drake is knocked out by Rameses, he is taken to a shipyard where he is tied to a chair.
-Rameses demands Drake to tell him where Atlantis of the Sands is located.
-When Drake tells Rameses that he honestly did not know, Rameses walks out and threatens to interrogate Sullivan.
+Rameses demands Drake to tell him where the Atlantis of the Sands is located, not believing that Drake genuinely does not know and threatening to interrogate Sullivan.
 After Drake manages to break free and defeat all of the guards, he climbs onto Rameses' cruise ship.
-From there he finds a decoy of Sullivan and realizes that he was never there to begin with.
-Rameses tells him that he lied – he is after all a pirate.
-Drake then shoots him, critically wounding him.
-After Drake makes his way into the ball room (the ship turned onto its side at this point because it was sinking), Rameses shoots the glass window and causes the rest of the ship to flood, dying in the process.
-Drake however survives by drifting to shore on a piece of flotsam.
+He finds a decoy of Sullivan and realizes that he was never there to begin with.
+Rameses tells him that he lied – he is, after all, a pirate.
+Drake then shoots him, critically wounding him, and the ship begins to capsize.
+With the ship on its side, Rameses shoots the glass roof of the ballroom in a murder–suicide attempt; although he is killed, Drake survives by drifting to shore on a piece of flotsam.

 Roberto Guerro

 Roberto Guerro is the main antagonist of Uncharted: Golden Abyss, voiced and motion-captured by JB Blanc.

 A decade before Golden Abyss, Roberto Guerro was the military dictator of Panama before being overthrown by a coup d'état.
-He escaped execution by the new regime and, accompanied by loyalists, formed a revolutionary army to hound government forces and eventually regain power.
-However, Guerro quickly realised that without a good source of funds, he would be unable to compete with the military strength of a new government, so he indulged in abductions and drug running to build up the cash.
+He escaped execution by the new regime and, accompanied by loyalists, formed a revolutionary guerilla army to hound government forces and eventually regain power.
+However, Guerro quickly realised that without a good source of funds, he would be unable to compete with the military strength of the new government, so he indulged in abductions and drug running to build up the cash.

 Shortly before Golden Abyss, Guerro had enough money to equip his army with guns, turrets, vehicles and explosives, but still needed more.
-He was approached by an archaeologist, Vincent Perez, and his partner Jason Dante, who wished to investigate ruins within Guerro's territory on a potential lead to Quivira, one of the Seven Cities of Gold.
+He was approached by archaeologist Vincent Perez and his partner Jason Dante, who wished to investigate ruins within Guerro's territory on a potential lead to Quivira, one of the Seven Cities of Gold.
 Guerro agreed, presumably planning to kill both Perez and Dante when he had the gold, which he would use to fund the revolution.
 After Perez's disappearance, he allowed Dante to take over the excavation only if he complied with orders.
 Guerro interrogates both Chase and Dante after he captures Drake.
 Chase manages to escape with Drake and her amulet.
 Guerro captures Chase and steals the sword of Stephen from Drake.
-Drake and Sullivan find the Serpent Temple where Dante's mercenaries and Guerro's thugs are fighting.
+Drake and Sullivan find the Serpent Temple where Dante's mercenaries and Guerro's rebels are fighting.
 Guerro critically wounds Chase with an RPG before being thrown off a bridge by Nate.